How Heavy Is a Moped? Weighing the Different Types

 The 250cc Trike Chopper road warrior moped is a powerful bike with rear and front disc brakes.
 It also comes with rear suspension double-swing front arm suspensions.
 These mopeds come with reinforced steel-tube frames.
 The 250cc Trike Chopper road warrior moped is considered the heaviest of the other kinds of mopeds.

 This moped weighs about 621 lbs.
 It has a carrying capacity of about 380 lbs.
+When we compared carrying capacities, the motorcycle weight limit is higher than a moped.

 Why Do Mopeds Vary in Weight?